 After serving East Texas customers for nearly 40 years, it was easy to identify which businesses were early adopters, majority, or laggards when it comes to building an online content strategy.
 Some businesses were active participants in trade shows and placing bids on public jobs but didn’t even have a website.
-Today, having a website and profiles set up on the common social media platforms is expected for nearly all brands.
+Today, having a website and profiles set up on common social media platforms is expected for nearly all brands.

 For help with the digital transformation of your marketing, speak with MARION about how our digital marketing agency can help!

 Digital content isn’t strictly limited to the pages on your website.
 While many forms of online media are hosted on your site, others can be found across the web on third-party platforms.
 Some of the more common types of digital marketing content are listed below.